 More often than not if you’re still living at home AND working at the family business, this can cause a lot of tension and conflict for everyone involved.

 Not only are you in each others faces at home but also at work, and it’s affecting everyone involved, the quality of work but more importantly the family’s relationship.

-And at the end of the day, we’ve only got one family and I don’t think it’s worth destroying your relationship over a family business when there’s a way to avoid it in the first place.
+And at the end of the day, we’ve only got one family and I don’t think it’s worth destroying your relationship over when there are ways to solve the conflict.

-The way to avoid it is to leave before it gets too out of hand and no turning back from something that someone may regret.
+The best thing to do is solve the problems now or leave before it gets too out of hand and no turning back from something that someone may regret.

 If you’re nodding your head in agreement, you know all too well what I’m talking about.
 It is certainly a viable reason to leave and you know it.